NGNT/treegen-pinegen/README.md

 - 🎨 Custom Palettes – Use .png palettes for different tree types
 - 🧩 Tabbed GUI – Switch between tree and pine generation in one app
 - 🎛️ Sliders for Everything – Size, twist, branch density, leafiness, and more
+- 🪟 Preview Window - Visualize your output in real-time before you generate
 - 💾 .VOX Export – Compatible with MagicaVoxel
 - 📁 Organized Output – Saves to output/tree/ and output/pine/